LaxmanZ/fitnessApp-react-native/README.md

 - `context.js` - Context API for state management.
 - `package.json` - Project dependencies and scripts.

-If You Like the Project.
+If You Like the my repositories.
 Then give a Star

 Thank You